35 Years: The Mectizan® Donation Program

-Building on the successful implementation of the river blindness program, in 1998 Merck expanded its commitment to include donating Mectizan for another disease, lymphatic filariasis (LF), also known as elephantiasis, in African countries and Yemen where it co-exists with river blindness.
-For LF, Mectizan is administered with albendazole, a drug donated by GSK.
+Building on the successful implementation of the river blindness program, in 1998 Merck expanded its commitment to include donating Mectizan for another neglected tropical disease, lymphatic filariasis, also known as elephantiasis, in African countries and Yemen where it co-exists with river blindness.
+For lymphatic filariasis, Mectizan is administered with albendazole, a drug donated by GSK.

-In November 2017, in support of new WHO guidelines, Merck announced an expansion of the MDP to reach up to an additional 100 million people per year through 2025 as part of the global effort to eliminate LF.
+In November 2017, in support of new WHO guidelines, Merck announced an expansion of the program to reach up to an additional 100 million people per year through 2025 as part of the global effort to eliminate lymphatic filariasis.

 More than thirty years later, the results of the MDP speak for themselves.
 Several countries in Africa are making significant progress towards eliminating both diseases.
 In Latin America, four countries – Colombia, Ecuador, Mexico and Guatemala – have received WHO verification of river blindness elimination.
-LF has now been eliminated in Togo, Yemen and Malawi.
-Both river blindness and LF are on WHO’s list of neglected tropical diseases targeted for elimination globally.
+Lymphatic filariasis has now been eliminated in Togo, Yemen and Malawi.
+Both river blindness and lymphatic filariasis are on WHO’s list of neglected tropical diseases targeted for elimination globally.

 “This pioneering program has changed the face of global health over the past three decades,” said Yao Sodahlon, head of the MDP.
 “When I visit communities where Mectizan is donated, I can see how the program has helped alleviate suffering and allowed people to live better and healthier lives.”